erSubhashThapa/100daysofcode/r1-log.md

   I spent a lot of time learning instead of coding.
 I'm really glad I got to learn a bit more.
 I've been trying to figure out promises and prototypes for a while, but kept putting it off.
 I'm glad I started, I still have more to review.

-  Because I spent a lot of time learning, I really didn't code much so I still have a lot to do.
+  Because I spent a lot of time learning, I really didn't code much so I still have a lot to do on my app.

    - design
-   - understand promises
+   - understand promises more
    - test going back and forth
      - back doesn't work correctly
    - tweet length validation
    - save user startDate and starting participants to local storage, skip some views if those are saved

-   - add dayxx
+- ## Thoughts and Feelings:

+   I liked focusing on learning today, and taking a break from coding.
+I've *really* wanted to learn more about async and promises.
+So I was excited to look into it.
+I still have a lot to learn, I'll probably revisiti it tomorrow.
+I might read more in my free time.

+  My hands on coding fuels my desire to learn.
+The more I code the more I feel I need to understand a new concept.

 ## Day 86
 ### 3/27/19